 How do lockdown guidelines bring a change to containment zones

-New Delhi, Apr 15: As the the Ministry of Home Affairs issued the guidelines on coronavirus lockdown, this has let many people to breathe a sign of relief to a certain point.
+New Delhi, Apr 15: As the Ministry of Home Affairs issued the guidelines on coronavirus lockdown, this has let many people breathe a sigh of relief to a certain point.

 However, the revised guidelines have a section on the management of coronavirus hotspots and containment zones across India.

 Coronavirus hotspots are areas that are majorly affected by the novel coronavirus.
-Also, it can be seen that Maharashtra and Delhi are a couple of top coronavirus hotspots in the country.
+Also, it can be seen that Maharashtra and Delhi have top coronavirus hotspots in the country.

 MHA guidelines on movement of persons in private vehicles during lockdown